nervgh/recursive-iterator/README.md

 [![Test coverage][coveralls-image]][coveralls-url]

 ## About
-Iterates through graph or tree recursively.
+It iterates through a graph or a tree recursively.

 ## Versions
 + for support ES5 see `2.x.x` versions